Siddhantshukla1657/Attendence_Tracker_2.0/README.md

 - Add comments for complex logic
 - Maintain consistent formatting

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Material Design for the beautiful UI components
-- Phosphor Icons for the modern icon set
-- FL Chart for the interactive charts
-- All contributors who helped improve this project

 ## 📞 Support

 If you have any questions or need support: